 So yes, there’s a French version of Netflix, a Mexican version and an American version too.
-In fact there’s a different version in every one of the 200 odd countries that Netflix supports.
-This would be fine except there’s a small issue, these versions vary greatly.
-Some are incredible and some less so, which can seem kinda unfair as everyone pays a similar subscription.
+In fact there’s a different Netflix library version in every one of the 200 odd countries that Netflix supports.
+This would be fine except there’s a small issue, these versions vary greatly and so do the shows and movies which are on them.
+Some of the Netflix content is incredible and some less so, which can seem kinda unfair as everyone pays a similar subscription.

-So Which Version of Netflix is Best?
+So Which Netflix Region is the Best?

-For example, the US version of Netflix is the only one to have the 2017 Hit – The Last Jedi.
-Will it ever make it onto the other versions?
+For example, the US version of Netflix had the 2017 Hit – The Last Jedi at least a year before everywhere else.
+Will many subscribers ever watch Netflix version in other areas?
 Who knows but it’s likely that the US Netflix will be the only place you’ll see it for some time.
 This is just a single example though, many of the most popular TV shows will be running one or two series behind on other versions of Netflix.
-One of my favorite shows is Persons of Interest, the JJ Abrahams hit.
-It’s been two years now and the last series still hasn’t made it onto European Netflix.
+One of my favorite shows is Persons of Interest, the JJ Abrahams hit but if you want to watch outside the US Netflix you’ll be out of luck.
+It’s been two years now and the last series still hasn’t made it onto European Netflix. or any different country.

-How to Change your Netflix to USA
+How to Change Netflix to USA

-Fortunately it’s possible to change the version of Netflix that you are allocated due to location.
+Fortunately it’s possible to change the Netflix region that you are allocated due to location.
 This is especially useful for those who live in slightly smaller countries where the Netflix catalogue can actually be very small indeed.
 All you actually need to do is to fool Netflix that you’re in a different country, you will then be redirected to that version.
-So in an ideal world, you can redirect to the US version of Netflix which as mentioned is much, much better than all the other versions.
+So in an ideal world, you can redirect to the US Netflix which as mentioned is much, much better than all the other versions.